Skip to main content

 Each GMI in an agency keeps its own persona, traits, and cognitive memory.
 The agency adds a coordination layer on top.
 When you write agency({...agents}), the runtime spins up the registry, wires up the communication bus, and lets the orchestration strategy (sequential, parallel, debate, hierarchical, review-loop, graph) decide who runs when.

 When the strategy is 'hierarchical' and emergent.enabled is true, the manager GMI also gets a spawn_specialist tool — synthesise a new specialist GMI mid-run when the static roster doesn't cover a sub-task.
 The synthesised GMI joins the live roster and becomes invokable as delegate_to_<role> on the manager's next turn.
-See Emergent Agency System for the spec, runtime sequence, and tested rejection paths.
+See Emergent Capabilities for the spec, runtime sequence, and tested rejection paths.

 Streaming output